emmanueljs1/nbe/NbE.lagda.md

 terms of type `T` to semantic objects in `⟦ T ⟧`, and a _reification_ function `↓ᵀ` for mapping a semantic object in `⟦ T ⟧` to normal forms of type `T`:

-Putting all of these pieces together, we can present (in pseudo-code) what an algorithm for normalization by evaluation would do.
+Putting all of these pieces together, we can present (in pseudocode) what an algorithm for normalization by evaluation would do.

     ⟦ 𝟙 ⟧ = Nf 𝟙